Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review: Defense Approach

-To enhance the resilience of the multi-agent DRL-based demand response, the authors propose a periodic robust adversarial training approach to learn the experience for dealing with adversarial attacks \cite{zeng2022resiliendrl}.
-Specifically, the adversarial training is conducted based on a robust Markov game through min-max optimization \cite{pinto2017rarl}\cite{zhang2021rrl}.
-This is a novel idea as the adversarial training is first used to enhance the robustness of the multi-agent reinforcement learning-based demand response management system.
-By treating one agent as the adversary, the resiliency enhancement approach consists of three parts: 1) training the optimal adversary policy for the adversarial agent; 2) training the overall policy with a fixed adversary's policy; 3) conducting the adversarial training periodically.
+To enhance the resilience of the MARL-based demand response, Zeng \emph{et al.} \cite{zeng2022resiliendrl} propose a periodic robust adversarial training approach to learn the experience for dealing with adversarial attacks.
+Specifically, the adversarial training is conducted based on a robust Markov game through min-max optimization \cite{pinto2017rarl, zhang2021rrl}.
+This is a novel idea as adversarial training is first used to enhance the robustness of the MARL-based demand response management system.
+By treating one agent as the adversary, the resiliency enhancement approach consists of three parts: i) training the optimal adversary policy for the adversarial agent; ii) training the overall policy with a fixed adversary's policy; iii) conducting the adversarial training periodically.
 The adversary's policy is to minimize the overall reward computed according to the district demand balance with an opposite reward value compared to the other agents and a disturbing observation.
-On the other hand, the demand response management system maximizes the overall reward to improve the robustness against adversarial attacks.
-A Nash equilibria policy is obtained by the adversary and demand response management system.
-To guarantee convergence to the Nash equilibrium, a periodic alternating training algorithm is adopted by patching the training episodes and alternating the training processes.
-However, the adversary is assumed to know all parameters of DRL model, system model, and the defense strategy, which might not be practical in the scenario with real-time and fast interactions.
+However, the adversary is assumed to know all parameters of the MARL model, system model, and defense strategy, which might not be practical in the scenario with real-time and fast interactions.

-\textbf{Robustness analysis.} As most robustness-enhancement approaches are specially designed for target adversarial attacks, a general lower bound of robustness is derived independent of adversarial algorithms \cite{katz2017reluplex}\cite{Szegedy2013rss}.
+\textbf{Robustness analysis.} As most robustness-enhancement approaches are specially designed for specific adversarial attacks, a general lower bound of robustness is derived independent of adversarial algorithms \cite{Szegedy2013rss,katz2017reluplex}.
 To find an attack-independent robustness index for MLsgAPPs, Ren and Xu \cite{ren2022vulverifications} verify the adversarial robustness by deriving the lower bound of the adversarial perturbation of a specific instance with the assumption of local Lipschitz continuity.
 The non-differentiable constraint is resolved using the backward pass differentiable approximation when the NN model contains ReLU units.
 However, it is difficult to compute and achieve the lower bounds, because the bounds are related to the datasets, parameters of the ML model, and parameters of the power system model.